aquasecurity/trivy/docs/docs/kubernetes/operator/index.md

   <figurecaption>Plugin configuration reconciler deletes ConfigAuditReports whenever the configuration changes.</figurecaption>
 </figure>

-!!! warning
-    Currently, the operator supports [vulnerabilityreports] and [configauditreports].
-We plan to support [kubehunterreports] and [ciskubebenchreports] security resources soon.
-We also plan to implement rescan on configurable schedule, for example every 24 hours.

 ## What's Next?

 - Install the operator and follow the [Getting Started](./getting-started.md) guide.